midnite81/core/docs/Commands/QuickFireScriptsCommand.md

 ```

 As we'll run this command a lot we will make a shortcut so we don't have to specify all the arguments and options that
+will be necessary, however if you need to you can pass arguments on the command line, but no options.
+In this example
-will be necessary.
-In this example we'll be setting up a shortcut to run the profile adding in the silent option so we
+we'll be setting up a shortcut to run the profile adding in the silent option so we don't even have to confirm each
-don't even have to confirm each stage and we also want it to abort on failure.
+stage and we also want it to abort on failure.

 Under the shortcuts key in [config/core-ignition.php](../../config/core-ignition.php) we'll create a new shortcut with
 the key of `composer-npm`, which we'll later use to do `php artisan run:quick composer-npm`.
 The value of